Skip to main content

 Structured data (schema markup)

 Schema markup tells Google explicitly what type of content a page contains.
-When implemented correctly, it can unlock rich results in search — star ratings, opening hours, FAQ dropdowns — that meaningfully improve click-through rates.
+When implemented correctly, it can unlock rich results in search, like star ratings, opening hours, and FAQ dropdowns that meaningfully improve click-through rates.
 Most small business websites have none.

 How to prioritise what you find